kbsriram/typesetview/README.md

 `typeColor` is a Color to use for the text.

+`typeFontFamily` is a String, naming the font to use.
+There are three pre-defined names, `sans-serif`, `serif` and `monospace`, which will use the appropriate system provided fonts.
+If you prefix the name with the magic string `assets/` -- for example -- `assets/Roboto-Slab.ttf` -- it will look for a font file at that location under your applications `assets/` directory.
+In all other cases, it will ask the system to create the font using the provided name.

 `typeSize` is a dimension for the text size.

 `typeLeading` is a dimension for the leading (ie. the distance between baselines of text.